Posters and resources

-It's easy to tell if a banknote or coin is genuine.
-We show you how and provide downloadable posters and training resources.
+It's easy to tell if cash is genuine.
+Learn how with our interactive banknote, video, and downloadable posters and training resources.

 Visual: Close up of a hand holding up a New Zealand $50 banknote.